GallVp/visualEEG/README.md

 |**Fig. 1.** *The main GUI window of visualEEG which allows an interactive processing of data.*|

 ## Compatibility
-Currently visualEEG is being developed on macOS High Sierra, MATLAB 2017a.
+Currently visualEEG is being developed on macOS Mojave, MATLAB 2017b.
 However, in the past, it has been tested to work on OSX El Capitan MATLAB R2015b; Windows 7, MATLAB 2014a; and Linux (Ubuntu LTS 14.04), MATLAB 2012b.

 ## Installation